theMishania/Fractal/README.md

 Use "make" to compile the program then "./fractol fractal_type_lowercased"

-Use "1"/"2" keys to increase/decrease number of iterations
+Use "1"/"2" keys to increase/decrease number of iterations and "c" key to change color

 types of fractals:
 1. Mandelbrot